 - The Protocol has been designed by the Chief Investigator and researchers employed by UoE and collaborators.
 UoE has insurance in place (which includes no-fault compensation) for negligent harm caused by protocol design by the Chief Investigator and researchers employed by the UoE. - Sites participating in the study will be liable for clinical negligence and other negligent harm to individuals taking part in the study and covered by the duty of care owed to them by the sites concerned.
 UoE requires individual sites participating in the study to arrange for their own insurance or indemnity in respect of these liabilities. - Sites which are part of the United Kingdom's Nation Health Service will have the benefit of NHS Indemnity. - Sites out with the United Kingdom will be responsible for arranging their own indemnity or insurance for their participation in the study, as well as for compliance with local law applicable to their participation in the study.

-No financial compensation will be provided to research participants for participating in EPAD LCS, although out of pocket travel expenses will be covered and meals/refreshments provided as necessary.
+No financial compensation will be provided to research participants for participating in EPAD LCS.
+Travel expenses and meal/refreshments may be covered as necessary as per local TDC policies.

 7. STUDY ADMINISTRATION